 Life insurance is a simple and cost-effective solution to protect your family and loved ones in the event of your death by paying out a cash lump-sum amount.

 Guaranteed premiums ensure you know for certain that the cost of your premiums won’t change throughout the term of the plan.
-It’s important to know the younger you are when you take your policy out, the lower the premiums; as you are seen to the insurance company as lower risk!
-So, it makes sense to know you’re protected for the long term and take out cover on your life as early as possible.
+And it’s important to know the younger you are when you take your policy out, the lower the premiums are as you are seen to the insurance company as lower risk.
+So it makes sense to know you’re protected for the long-term and take out cover on your life as early as possible.

 Which option is best for you?